Global routing redundancy for mission-critical web applications

 Front Door is designed to provide the utmost resiliency and availability for not only our external customers, but also for multiple properties across Microsoft.
 For more information about Front Door's capabilities, see Accelerate and secure your web application with Azure Front Door.

 Front Door capabilities are more than enough to meet most business requirements, however, with any distributed system, expect failure.
-If the business requirements demand a higher composite SLA or zero-down time in case of an outage, you'll need to rely on an alternate traffic ingress path.
-However, the pursuit of a higher SLA comes with significant costs, operational overhead, and can lower your overall reliability.
+If the business requirements demand a higher composite SLO or zero-down time in case of an outage, you'll need to rely on an alternate traffic ingress path.
+However, the pursuit of a higher SLO comes with significant costs, operational overhead, and can lower your overall reliability.
 Carefully consider the tradeoffs and potential issues that the alternate path might introduce in other components that are on the critical path.
 Even when the impact of unavailability is significant, complexity might outweigh the benefit.

 One approach is to define a secondary path, with alternate service(s), which becomes active only when Azure Front Door is unavailable.
 Feature parity with Front Door shouldn't be treated as a hard requirement.
 Prioritize features that you absolutely need for business continuity purposes, even potentially running in a limited capacity.